 - will not affect your existing obligations or impact on the commercial arrangements between you and us.

-In the event you are dissatisfied with the outcome of your complaint, you may refer the complaint to the Australian Information Commissioner / New Zealand Privacy Commissioner or an applicable external dispute resolution scheme if relevant to the complaint and Growth Factor Group entity you are dealing with is a member (we will provide details of any such scheme in our response to such a request for access or correction).
+In the event you are dissatisfied with the outcome of your complaint, you may refer the complaint to the Australian Information Commissioner / New Zealand Privacy Commissioner or an applicable external dispute resolution scheme if relevant to the complaint and Movigo Group entity you are dealing with is a member (we will provide details of any such scheme in our response to such a request for access or correction).

 How to contact us